Your Car Insurance

 Uninsured Auto

-Protects you if you are injured or killed by an uninsured motorist or hit-and-run driver to the extent you were not at fault.
+Protects you if you are injured or your vehicle is damaged by an uninsured motorist or a hit-and-run driver.

 Direct Compensation Property Damage (DCPD)

-To the extent that you are not at fault in an accident with another vehicle, your own insurer will pay for damage to your vehicle and its contents.
-There are options to increase the deductible to save money.
+When you’re not at fault in an accident with another vehicle, your own insurer will pay for damage to your vehicle and its contents.

 Important car insurance extras